aaronstrong/az-305/labs/networking/README.md

     --generate-ssh-keys \
     --nics "${VM_NAME}-nic"

-# Install NGINX
-az vm extension set --publisher Microsoft.Azure.Extensions --version 2.0 --name CustomScript --resource-group $sandbox --vm-name $VM_NAME --settings '{ "fileUris": ["https://raw.githubusercontent.com/Azure/azure-docs-powershell-samples/master/application-gateway/iis/install_nginx.sh"], "commandToExecute": "./install_nginx.sh" }'

----

-# Create Multiple VMs
+# Create Multiple VMs with a custom NGINX install
 for i in `seq 1 2`; do
   az network nic create \
     --resource-group $sandbox \